ScreenPyHQ/screenpy/docs/module/abilities.rst

 To give an actor an ability, pass it in using the actor's |Actor.who_can| or |Actor.can| methods::

-    from selenium.webdriver import Firefox

     from screenpy import Actor, AnActor
     from screenpy.abilities import BrowseTheWeb

     # Add abilities on instantiation
-    Perry = AnActor.named("Perry").who_can(BrowseTheWeb.using(Firefox()))
+    Perry = AnActor.named("Perry").who_can(BrowseTheWeb.using_firefox())

     # Or add abilities later
     Perry = AnActor.named("Perry")
-    Perry.can(BrowseTheWeb.using(Firefox()))
+    Perry.can(BrowseTheWeb.using_safari())

 Granting an ability to an actor allows them to perform any :ref:`actions` or ask any :ref:`questions` that require that ability.
 If an action or a question require an ability that the actor does not have, the actor will raise an |UnableToPerformException|.

-Why Do I Have to Pass In Webdriver?
+What If I Need To Set Up My Driver?
 -----------------------------------

-Passing in the Webdriver you want to use allows you to set up the driver however it needs to be to test your application.
-This way, you can easily switch between any Webdriver you need to use, local or remote.
+Behind the scenes, |BrowseTheWeb.using| is called to pass in a default webdriver.
+You can do whatever setup with your driver that is needed—use specific options, set up authentication, etc.—then pass it into the ability afterwards.
+Using this method directly, you can easily switch between any Webdriver you need to use, local or remote.

-The examples all use Selenium's webdriver, but you are free to use another webdriver that follows a similar API.
+The examples all use Selenium's webdriver, but you are free to use another webdriver that uses a similar API.

 Writing New Abilities
 ---------------------